4d/docs/website/translated_docs/fr/ViewPro/method-list.md

 Pass the name of the 4D View Pro area in *vpAreaName*.
 Si vous passez un nom inexistant, une erreur est retournée.

-In the optional *sheet* parameter, you can designate a specific spreadsheet (counting begins at 0).
+In the optional *sheet* parameter, you can designate a specific spreadsheet where the range will be defined (counting begins at 0).
 Si le paramètre est omis ou si vous passez `vk current sheet`, la feuille courante est utilisée.

 #### Objet retourné